jmillerv/go-dj/README.md

 Under the hood, this uses [beep](https://github.com/faiface/beep) to play the files.
 That package relies on [Oto](https://github.com/hajimehoshi/oto) which has dependencies that may need to be installed depending on the system you're running go-dj off of.

+## Supported Content

+### Local Files
+Local files are support and the config assumes that they are located in the same directory as the deamon.

+### Local Folder
+Folders are also supported and make the same directory assumptions as local files.

 ## Roadmap
 - [ ] Announcements
 - [ ] Podcast Support